the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 npm run build
 ~~~~~~~

 Another command from the previous npm scripts called `eject` shouldn't be used for this learning experience.
-It's a one way operation, because once you eject, you can't go back.
+It's a one way operation because once you eject, you can't go back.
 Essentially this command is only there to make all the tooling and configuration from create-react-app accessible if you are not satisfied with the choices or if you want to change something.
 Here we will keep all the defaults though.

 ### Exercises: